Alan Jette, PT, PhD, MPH, FAPTA

 Dr. Jette was responsible for the development of the Late Life Function and Disability Instrument and, more recently, computer adaptive measures of function for different populations, including people post-rehabilitation, older adults, and people with osteoarthritis.

-Over the past 30 years, Dr. Jette has received a total of 54 grants and fellowships from such agencies as National Institutes of Health (multiple divisions), Robert Wood Johnson Foundation and the National Arthritis Foundation.
+Over the past 30 years, Dr. Jette has received a total of 54 grants and fellowships from such agencies as the National Institutes of Health (multiple divisions), the Robert Wood Johnson Foundation, and the National Arthritis Foundation.

 His current research interests include the measurement, epidemiology, and prevention of disability, and the development and dissemination of contemporary outcome measurement instruments to evaluate the quality of health care.

 He also has applied his research to randomized clinical trials to reduce disability in older adults using cognitive-behavioral strategies, exercise training, and programs to reduce fear of falling.
 He furthermore developed and tested innovative strategies to disseminate these programs to the wider community.

 From 2005-2007 Dr. Jette chaired the Institute of Medicine's (IOM) Project, The Future of Disability in America.
 Building on the 1991 landmark IOM report, Disability in America, the IOM Panel updated developments since that report's publication and highlighted future priorities for the nation.
 The panel's report was released in 2007.

 Dr. Jette played a seminal role in the MGH Institute and its focus on interprofessional studies and innovation.
 He was part of the original faculty for the physical therapy graduate program in the 1980s, was the program's Director from 1986-1989, served as Interim President in 1987-1988, and has been an adjunct member of the physical therapy faculty since 1989.